DocsOverviewGetting startedPricingAuthentication & conceptsPostsDiagramsBrand & assetsTools & batchErrorsMCP server

 Authentication

-Every call needs a Capci Developer Plan API key (Dashboard → Account → Developer, shown once at creation).
-The MCP server itself has no login — you pass the key when you connect your client, and it's forwarded on every tool call.
-A key without an active Developer plan can still discover the tools, but every call fails with a clear plan_required error.
+Every call needs a Capci API key (Dashboard → Account → API & MCP, shown once at creation).
+The MCP server itself has no login; you pass the key when you connect your client, and it's forwarded on every tool call.
+Free keys work as a bounded one-time trial (same 50-creation lifetime pool as the web app); Pro keys get 200 generations/mo and Developer keys get 900/mo, both resetting automatically each billing period (api_quota_exceeded once used up — see Errors).

 x-api-key: capci_your_api_key_here